Southern Thai language: Differences from Central Thai

-Although of the major regional languages of Thailand, Southern Thai is most similar in lexicon and grammar to Central Thai, the varieties are sufficiently different that mutual intelligibility between the two can be problematic.
-Southern Thai presents a diglossic situation wherein registers range from the most formal (Standard Central Thai spoken with Southern Thai tones and accent) to the common vernacular (usually a contracted form of Thai expressions and with some amount of loan words from Malay).
-The Thai language was introduced with Siamese incursions into the Malay Peninsula possibly starting as early as the Sukhothai Kingdom.
-During this and successive kingdoms, the area in which Southern Thai is spoken was a frontier zone between Thai polities and the Malay Sultanates.
-Malay vocabulary has been absorbed into the lexicon, as a considerable number of Malay speakers lived in or near Patani polity and interacted with the Thai speakers through trade; and the Malay language was formerly considered to be a lingua franca of the southern part of the Malay peninsula.
+Of the major regional languages of Thailand, Southern Thai is the most similar to Central Thai in terms of its lexicon and grammar.
+However, the two languages are sufficiently different that mutual intelligibility can be problematic.
+Southern Thai is a diglossic language, with registers ranging from the most formal (Standard Central Thai with Southern Thai tones and accent) to the common vernacular (a contracted form of Thai expressions with some loan words from Malay).
+The Thai language was introduced during incursions by the Siamese into the Malay Peninsula, possibly starting as early as the Sukhothai Kingdom.
+During this period and those of successive kingdoms, the area in which Southern Thai is spoken was a frontier zone between Thai polities and Malay sultanates.
+A considerable number of Malay speakers lived in or near the Patani polity, interacting with Thai speakers through trade, and the Malay language was formerly considered a lingua franca in the southern part of the Malay Peninsula.

-Southern Thai is mainly a spoken language although the Thai alphabet is often used when it is written in informal situations.
+Although the Thai alphabet is often used when Southern Thai is written in informal situations, it is mainly a spoken language.

 The words used that are etymologically Thai are often spoken in a reduced and rapid manner, making comprehension by speakers of other varieties difficult.
 Also, as Southern Thai uses up to seven tones in certain provinces, the tonal distribution is different from other regional varieties of Thai.
 Additionally, Southern Thai speakers almost always preserve ร as /r/ in contrast to Northern Thai, the Lao-based Isan language, and informal registers of Central Thai where it is generally realized as /l/.